VanteLigon/Ligon-Unit-1/README.md

 ### Notes

-I was unable to get the Terminal App to open, ehich didnt allow for the poster images to be viewed
+I was unable to get the Terminal App to open, which didnt allow for the poster images to be viewed